What is it like for your significant other to disagree with you?

 Is it hard to be on the same page?

-This information comes from the Imago body of Research and also from what I’ve seen and shared with my clients as well.
+This information comes from the Imago body of Research and from what I’ve seen and shared with my clients.

-When you’ve had enough of the issue you tend to stop talking and sometimes are accused of seeming to no longer care.
-You may be viewed as if you are ignoring your partner but really, you’re overwhelmed and need a minute.
+When you’ve had enough of the issue, you tend to stop talking and sometimes are accused of seeming to care no longer.
+You may be viewed as if you are ignoring your partner, but really, you’re overwhelmed and need a minute.
 When overwhelmed, some might say a joke and try to change the subject.
 While others may say something rude in order to shut down the whole conversation.
-When you end the conversation for relief it is not usually done in a way that’s helpful.
+When you end the conversation for relief, it is not usually done in a helpful way.
 Does this sound like you or your spouse?

 The issue is that the pressure is too much and too intense.
-An example of what this is like if you are in a category of the hailstorm and you’re in your feelings: you might follow your partner around the room throughout the house.
+An example of this is if you are in a category of the hailstorm and you’re in your feelings: you might follow your partner around the room throughout the house.
 Or you might send them tons of text messages making sure your mate hears you and understands your concerns.
-You thoroughly review all of your concerns even if it entails going over the same issue over and over.
+You thoroughly review your concerns, even if it entails repeatedly going over the same issue.
 It simply can’t wait.
-But the issue is, it might not be the right time to talk about it .
+But the issue is it might not be the right time to talk about it.
 Especially if your energy is so intense or your partner is overwhelmed.
-You may make your partner feel small or cornered that they even feel the need to blow up to match your energy to help them protect their pride, agree with something that makes them uncomfortable or abandon the conversation altogether.
+You may make your partner feel so small or cornered that they even feel the need to blow up to match your energy to help them protect their pride, agree with something uncomfortable, or abandon the conversation altogether.

-This can feel like like a parent-child situation and that’s not sexy at all to have that kind of relationship in a marriage.
+This can feel like a parent-child situation, and that’s not sexy at all to have that kind of relationship in a marriage.
 If you’re in this endless loop in your marriage, ask us about our amazing couples counseling services.